-Our list also includes reminders about where things are and what to do in case the caretaker is overwhelmed with anxiety and can’t remember.
+Our list also includes reminders about where important things are (such as documents) and what to do in case the caretaker is overwhelmed with anxiety and can’t remember.
 In our house, I’m the one who takes care of household business, and my spouse would struggle to find the bank files, despite that he’s been shown numerous times!

 If the patient is working or has worked recently outside the home, call the employer to let them know the patient is ill.
-You won’t be able to confirm it’s covid unless the patient is tested (don’t bank on testing right now).
+You won’t be able to confirm it’s coronavirus unless the patient is tested.
 But you owe it to tell the employer and anyone else that the patient might have been in contact with in the previous 2 weeks.

 Supply your kitchen

-My freezer is stocked with 7 quarts of homemade chicken and vegetable soup, and I plan to prepare more soup to freeze.
+My freezer is stocked with 14 quarts of homemade soups.
 The soup is for the patient, so all the caretaker has to do is thaw and heat.
 The freezer and pantry are also stocked with perishables and non-perishables so that the caretaker can survive without going to the store.

 Check in with the patient

-The caretaker will call and text regularly to see how the patient is doing.
+The caretaker should check in several times a day to see how the patient is doing.
 You can peak your head in the door (wear a mask), or text or call too.
-Our plan involves leaving all food and other patient-requested items outside the “sick” bedroom.
+Our plan involves leaving all food and other patient-requested items outside the patient bedroom.
 A knock and an announcement will let the patient know that food and drink are waiting.
 We have a pitcher ready to fill with water and another with Gatorade (to keep electrolytes up).
 The caretaker can top up the pitchers as needed and leave them outside the bedroom door.

 Because both caretaker and patient will be handling dishware and drinks pitchers, the caretaker should use gloves when bringing them back to the kitchen and immediately put them in the dishwasher (all dishware and utensils) or disinfect with a bleach rinse (drinks pitchers).

 The patient’s clothes and bedding won’t be washed until the patient is well again, so keep a change of sheets in the patient room and extra towels in the bathroom in case the patient wants to change them.
-When the patient is well again, everything will go in a plastic bag (bedding, towels, bathmat, clothes, pillow protectors, etc.) to be taken down to the basement and laundered with the sanitizing setting.
-The bag prevents virus ickies from shedding everywhere on the way to the basement.
+When the patient is well again, everything will go in a plastic bag (bedding, towels, bathmat, clothes, pillow protectors, etc.) to be laundered using the hottest setting on the washing machine.
+The bag prevents virus ickies from shedding everywhere on the way to the laundry room.

-The CDC has advice about daily and frequent cleaning of surfaces, including how and when to clean the “sick” rooms.
-It’s important to note that the CDC recommends the patient clean surfaces in the “sick” room and bathroom.
+The CDC has advice about daily and frequent cleaning of surfaces, including how and when to clean the patient’s room.
+It’s important to note that the CDC recommends the patient clean surfaces themselves in the “sick” room and bathroom.
 If the caretaker needs to clean instead, wear a mask, gloves, and wait for a while after the patient has used the bathroom before wiping it down.